jcarrabino/TwitterBot/README.md

 [Back to top](#this-guide-will-explain)
 # How to use MSTranslator
 ### Get MSTranslator up and running
 You can install MS Translator by running, `npm install mstranslator`, in the command line.
 Once MSTranslator finishes installing you should create a new javascript file titled `MSKey.js` within your bot's directory.
-This is where we will store our MSText Translator API Keys.
+This is where we will store our MS Text Translator API Key.
 It should be noted that a subscription to the MS Text Translator gives you two API Keys, however each app you make only requires one key, so only use the first key for this part.
 The contents of `MSKey.js` should look like this,
 ```javascript
 module.exports = {
     api_key:"YOUR_KEY_1"